simpleinjector/Documentation/source/LifestyleMismatches.rst

 Working with Scoped components
 ==============================

-Simple Injector's Lifestyle Mismatch verification is strict and will warn about injecting :ref:`Transient <Transient>` dependencies into :ref:`Scoped <Scoped>` components.
-This is because **Transient**, in the context of Simple Injector, means *short lived*.
-A **Scoped** component, however, could live for quite a long time, depending on the time you decide to keep the `Scope` alive.
-Simple Injector does not know how your application handles scoping.
+**Transient**, in the context of Simple Injector, means *short lived*.
+This is why

-This, however, can be a quite restrictive model.
-Especially for applications where the lifetime of a scope equals that of a web request.
-In that case the `Scope` lives very short, and in that case the difference in lifetime between the **Transient** and **Scoped** lifestyle might be non-existing.
-It can, therefore, make sense in these types of applications to loosen the restriction and allow **Transient** dependencies to be injected into **Scoped** consumers.
-Especially because Simple Injector does track **Scoped** dependencies and allows them to be disposed, while **Transient** components are not tracked.
+With the introduction of Simple Injector v5, we changed the default Lifestyle Mismatch verification behavior to be more loosely.
+This means that :ref:`Transient <Transient>` dependencies can now be injected into :ref:`Scoped <Scoped>` components.
+This simplifies working with applications where the lifetime of a scope is always deterministically short—e.g. when the scope is bound to a web request in a web application.
+In that case the `Scope` lives very short, and in that case the difference in lifetime between the **Transient** and **Scoped** lifestyle is typically a non-issue.

+This loosened behavior is simplifies working with Simple injector, because it tracks **Scoped** dependencies and allows them to be disposed of, while **Transient** components are not tracked and never disposed of.
 See the :doc:`Disposable Transient Components diagnostic warning <disposabletransientcomponent>` for more information on this behavior.

+If, however, you build an application where the used **Scope** instances can live for a long time, you might want to switch back to the original, strict behavior to get this extra layer of validation.
+This ensures Simple Injector warns about injecting :ref:`Transient <Transient>` dependencies into :ref:`Scoped <Scoped>` components.

-To allow **Transient** dependencies to be injected into **Scoped** consumers without causing verification warnings, you can configure **Options.UseLoosenedLifestyleMismatchBehavior** as follows:
+To prevent **Transient** dependencies to be injected into **Scoped** consumers, you can configure **Options.UseLoosenedLifestyleMismatchBehavior** as follows:

 .. code-block:: c#

     var container = new Container();

-    container.Options.UseLoosenedLifestyleMismatchBehavior = true;
+    container.Options.UseLoosenedLifestyleMismatchBehavior = false;

 What about Hybrid lifestyles?